yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

    * The subscription ID is removed from the application's Custom field.
    * The subscription status is set to **Unsubscribed**.

-{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unpublishes the API until AMPLIFY Central shows the subscription state of **Unsubscribed**.
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until AMPLIFY Central shows the subscription state of **Unsubscribed**.
 This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and AMPLIFY Central.{{< /alert >}}

 For additional information, see [Manage AMPLIFY Catalog subscriptions](https://docs.axway.com/bundle/axway-open-docs/page/docs/catalog/manage_subscriptions/index.html).